 In Lobban v Minister for Justice FCA 1361, the appellant was charged in the US for several offences including promotion of a sexual performance by a child, solicitation to commit aggravated child abuse and solicitation to commit lewd or lascivious battery.
 Lobban contested his surrender to the US on several grounds including one which argued that the Minister’s decision was ‘so unreasonable that no reasonable authority could ever have come to it’.
 However, Lobban’s grounds of appeal were all dismissed.

-Consequently, the potential extraterritorial reach of the RICO offences means that Australian residents may be at risk of extradition to the US.
+The potential extraterritorial reach of the RICO offences means that Australian residents may be at risk of extradition to the U.S.